-- b. description of research methods (quantitative/qualitative/mixed; observational/formative /experimental/evaluative) - c. data you plan to collect, how it will be collected (e.g., record review from existing sources, personal interviews, focus groups, on-line or in-person surveys) and from whom it will be collected. - i.
+- a.
+Research question. - b.
+Description of research methods (quantitative/qualitative/mixed; observational/formative /experimental/evaluative). - c.
+Data you plan to collect, how it will be collected (e.g., record review from existing sources, personal interviews, focus groups, on-line or in-person surveys) and from whom it will be collected. - i.
 If using an existing data source, please indicate the source and document source willingness to share the data through a letter of support or data use agreement that describes protections for personal health information, consenting concerns, etc. - ii.
-If obtaining data from human subjects provide inclusion and exclusion criteria for the study group(s) (and comparison group if used), recruitment plan, consenting plan, compensation plan.
+If obtaining data from human subjects provide inclusion and exclusion criteria for the study group(s) (and comparison group if used), recruitment plan, consenting plan, compensation plan. - iii.

-iii.
 Describe plans for/status of IRB submission.
 (The academic partner is responsible for meeting all IRB requirements.
-Please factor IRB review time into your timeline.).

-- d. methodologies that will be used to analyze and interpret data.
-If biostatistical or methodological consultations have taken place or are needed please indicate that here. - e. measures you will use to determine whether this project was successful in accomplishing its research goals
+Please factor IRB review time into your timeline.). - d.
+Methodologies that will be used to analyze and interpret data.
+If biostatistical or methodological consultations have taken place or are needed please indicate that here. - e.
+Measures you will use to determine whether this project was successful in accomplishing its research goals.

-4. Academic and Community Partner roles: list all collaborating organizations and/or key individuals.
-Describe how each partner has been involved in the development of this project, what their roles will be during implementation, and what in-kind resources they will contribute to this project.

-5. Benefits to partners and partnership: How will each academic and community partner benefit from this project?
+- 4. Academic and Community Partner Roles | List all collaborating organizations and/or key individuals, and describe how each partner has been involved in the development of this project, what their roles will be during implementation, and what in-kind resources they will contribute. - 5.
+Benefits to Partners and Partnership | How will each academic and community partner benefit from this project?
 How will this project contribute to sustaining your community-academic research partnership?
 How will benefits to partners be measured?
-Please provide this information in the form of a GIVE/GET GRID as shown here:
+Please provide this information in the form of a GIVE/GET GRID\ as shown here: